 Psychotherapy for Individuals

-Specializing in disordered eating, maternal mental health and more using attachment-based and somatic therapeutic approaches.
-Set aside time just for you to practice returning home to yourself in a more attuned, nurturing way.
+Psychotherapy for individuals offers a safe space to gently explore areas such as disordered eating, maternal mental health, grief, anxiety, depression and more using attachment-based and somatic therapeutic approaches.
+Set aside time just for you to practice returning home to your whole self in a more attuned, compassionate, nurturing way.

-Psychotherapy Group offerings include a blend of process-oriented, expressive arts and psychoeducation in groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.
+Psychotherapy Groups offer a blend of process-oriented, expressive arts and psychoeducational groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.

-Movement Education offers an array of workshops and presentations for clinicians and other helpers as well as experiential workshops for the public.
-Topics include Attachment-based Experiential Movement, Inviting the Body into Therapy, and Movement as Metaphor.
+M-Bodied is a series of movement education workshops for clinicians and other helpers as well as experiential practices for psychotherapy groups.
+While the intersection of attachment theory, stages-of-change and developmental movement are covered and explored, specific topics include Attachment-based Experiential Movement for Eating Disorders, Inviting the Body into Therapy, and Mindful Movement as Mothering Medicine.